 Exams: There will be three (3) exams worth 100 points each.
-Each exam will be multiple choice, true/false, and short answer.
+Each exam will consist of multiple choice, true/false, short answer, and essay.
 Each exam will be closed book, and use of any notes is prohibited.
 During any exam, ALL electronic equipment including cell phones must be TURNED OFF and put away.
 The one exception made is for primary care givers.
 Before taking the exam, all books, notes, and electronic equipment including cell phones will be stowed in the student's backpack and placed out of sight under the student's desk.
 PLEASE NOTE: Once the lecture exam begins, a student may not leave the room and be readmitted to the exam room to resume taking the exam.

-In-class discussions/quizzes: Throughout the semester there will be a variety of in-class group discussions and quizzes.
+In-class group assignments/quizzes: Throughout the semester there will be a variety of in-class group discussions and quizzes.
 Please come prepared for class.
 If a quiz is given, it will be closed book, and all electronic devices will need to be turned off and out of sight.
+All quizzes will be group quizzes.